Faouzi Khidr: Career

 In the first chapter, which consists of two chapters, the biography of Al-Rafei and his environment was discussed, as was the era of Al-Rafei, the position of Tripoli, the birthplace of Al-Rafei, his secondary and primary studies, his travel from the homeland and his return to it, his studies in Cairo, his entry into the battle of life, his marriage, his travel to Paris and his access to He has a doctorate in law and literature, his practice of law and then the legal judiciary, the difficulties that he encountered in his new career, his entry into the foreign corps, impressions of Al-Rafei's life in Beirut, his official invitation to visit America, and in the second chapter his printed traces are dealt with, as for his unprinted traces, which are a phrase on the books that are still out of print, namely: Islam, the constitution of life, life and seasons in Islam, lectures by Al-Rafei and his private memoirs, they were referred to as a reminder of their material, While the third chapter focused on Al-Rafei's position through the positions he occupied, to the sayings of men of thought and literature in which they praised Al-Rafei's research, and then the medals presented to him in appreciation of his knowledge, thought, and scientific and social status.

+Death

+Khidr died on 4 December 2025, at the age of 75.

 Awards

-Faouzi Khidr was received the Prince Abdullah Al-Faisal Prize for theatrical poetry, after a work trip that resulted in 75 printed books in Egypt, Saudi Arabia, Kuwait and Jordan, and Khidr also received a number of awards, including the State Incentive Award in poetry, and the first prize in radio writing on The level of Arab radio stations for his program "An Arab Book, Knowledge of the World", and other awards, and the winning poetic play bears the title "The Chief Sheikh Ibn Sina" and falls into three chapters.
+Faouzi Khidr was received the Prince Abdullah Al-Faisal Prize for theatrical poetry, after a work trip that resulted in 75 printed books in Egypt, Saudi Arabia, Kuwait and Jordan, and Khidr also received a number of awards, including the State Incentive Award in poetry, and the first prize in radio writing on the level of Arab radio stations for his program "An Arab Book, Knowledge of the World", and other awards, and the winning poetic play bears the title "The Chief Sheikh Ibn Sina" and falls into three chapters.
 He received many other awards, including: The State Incentive Award in Poetry 1994 - The second prize at the level of the Arab countries in theatrical composition 1994.
 The first prize at the level of Arab radio stations in radio composition from 1991.